 Fay Goodwin BSc (Hons) DipArch RIAS RIBA

 Fay graduated with a First-Class BSc (Hons) In Architecture in 2015 from Strathclyde Architecture School.
 She worked as a RIBA Part I Architectural Assistant at Anderson Associates in Stornoway on the Isle of Lewis, where she developed a strong interest in rural architecture, landscape and place.
 Fay graduated from Strathclyde University with a Postgraduate Diploma in Architecture and joined Ann Nisbet Studio in 2018 , her work, both in education and in practice, has been founded in an understanding of place; an approach which aims to create architecture that draws on local history, landscape, culture and microclimate.

 Fay’s commitment to quality design and her dedication to environmentally responsible architecture led her to take on the role of Project Architect for the Glendale: Harmless House Project.
-This role further honed her skills in designing sustainable and environmentally friendly buildings.
-Currently, Fay is actively working towards obtaining her Passivhaus Designer accreditation, demonstrating her ongoing commitment to incorporating energy-efficient and sustainable design principles into her work.
+She is a certified Passivhaus Designer, demonstrating her ongoing commitment to incorporating energy-efficient and sustainable design principles into her work.

 Cathy is an architect and designer with over twenty years of experience in housing, community, and culture and art projects.
 She has developed many specialisms including lighting design, inclusive design, and placemaking through community empowerment.
 She was awarded Architect of the Year at the Women in Construction Awards in 2012.